jbosstools/jbosstools-aerogear/README.md

 ### Requirements
 * [iOS SDK](http://developer.apple.com) with the latest Xcode including the Xcode Command Line Tools
 * [Android SDK](http://developer.android.com) with the absolute latest updates for all Android SDK components.
-Also the SDK's _tools_ and _platform-tools_ directories on your system path

 ## Get the code